sqlc-dev/www/_posts/2023-07-06-working-on-sqlc-full-time.md

 SQL.

-The introduction of `sqlc vet` also marks the first time that sqlc will use a [running database server connection][8] to enhance its functionality.
+The introduction of `sqlc vet` also marks the first time that sqlc will use a [database server connection][8] to enhance its functionality.
 We'll expand on this in future releases, but for now database connections power the built-in `sqlc/db-prepare` vet rule.